andrewt3000/MachineLearning/neuralNets.md

 Start with small regularization and find a learning rate that makes the loss go down.

-### Data Preprocessing
+### Prepare the data
-Feature scaling - scale each feature to be in a common range typically -1 to 1 where 0 is the mean value.
+[Feature scaling](https://en.wikipedia.org/wiki/Feature_scaling) - scale each feature to be in a common range typically -1 to 1 where 0 is the mean value.
 For instance, in image processing you could subtract the mean pixel intensity for the whole image or by channel before scaling it to zero center the features.

 [Data augmentation](https://en.wikipedia.org/wiki/Data_augmentation) - An example of data augmentation for images is mirroring, flipping, rotating, and translating your images to create new examples.